ingenmaffen/how-i-met-arch-linux/README.md

 ```
 but to be honest, I don't know what it actually does, but it was in the install guide and I'm not taking any chances, so you should run it too.

 After all this, fuck up your current file system.
-Get all the information you with
+Get all the information you need with

 ```shell
 fdisk -l